FlorianWilhelm/hydra-example-project/README.md

 ```shell
 hydra-test -m -cd configs "+experiment=glob(exp*)"
 ```
 There's much more to Hydra and several plugins even for hyperparameter optimization exist.
-So check it out!
+Also note that with the flag `--hydra-help`, you can see the hydra-specific parameters of your application.
+So now go and check it out!

 ### BTW, how was this example project set up?